 As has been the case most every Friday since March, demonstrators turned out in huge numbers after the midday prayers, and there was more violence.
 Activists said that Syrian security forces fired at protesters across the country, reportedly killing at least 20.

-Assessing whether this Syrian strategy is working depends on who you ask — and what version of the military crackdown in Syria you accept.
+Assessing whether this Syrian strategy is working depends on whom you ask — and which version of the military crackdown in Syria you accept.

 The anti-government version is that peaceful protesters are being attacked by the army.